Paul Robinson (footballer, born 1979): Blackburn Rovers

 Following Blackburn's relegation, it was rumoured that Robinson would immediately return to the top flight, with Queens Park Rangers and West Ham United said to be interested, however no move materialized.
 Speculation continued over Robinson's future throughout the season, with Brad Friedel being rumoured to be returning to the club (a rumour he denied), further fuelled by Robinson being dropped in December for a match against Blackpool in favour of Jake Kean, with Robinson having played every match at that point in the season.
 However, following the match against Blackpool, Robinson did not make any further appearances, with Kean taking the goalkeeper position, fuelling further rumours that Robinson could leave, and Robinson was made available for loan in February.
 In March, Robinson was ruled out for the rest of the season with a back injury; however, in April, he suffered complications, and was ruled out for six months as a result of a pulmonary embolism following his surgery.
 He finished the season having made 21 league appearances for the club.

 After over a year without playing in a match, during which time he studied Italian at Bocconi University, Robinson made his comeback in an under-21 match against Middlesbrough on 16 December 2013.
 On 4 January 2014, Robinson returned to the senior Blackburn team, playing in the 1–1 FA Cup draw with Manchester City.
 On 11 January 2014, Robinson started his first league match for Blackburn in 13 months, starting against Doncaster Rovers at Ewood Park and keeping a clean sheet in a 1–0 win, lifting Rovers up to eighth in the Championship table.
 He remained as first choice goalkeeper for the next few matches, and took back-to-back clean sheets against Blackpool, Middlesbrough and Reading in February.

-Robinson started the first few matches of the 2014–15 season, but with the loan signing of Jason Steele from Middlesbrough, he was dropped from the first team.
+Robinson started the first seven matches of the 2014–15 season, but with the loan signing of Jason Steele from Middlesbrough, he was dropped from the first team.
 On 15 November 2014, Robinson announced his intentions of leaving the club in the January transfer window.
 He said that, "I'm pretty much surplus to requirements at Blackburn.
 I'm not even on the bench.
 I'm training hard at the moment though.
 My contract is up at the end of the season so I'm not sure if that's got anything to do with it.
 I want to keep playing and, I believe, I've got another two or three years left in me."
 At the end of the season, it was announced that he would be released at the end of his contract.